ayushhkmr/ayushhkmr/README.md

 <br />
 <br />

-Hi, I'm Ayush Kumar Dwivedi, an Coder 🚀 from India, currently a CS Junior at <a href ="http://kiit.ac.in/">KIIT University</a>
+Hi, I'm Ayush Kumar Dwivedi, an Coder 🚀 from India, currently a IT Freshman at <a href ="http://kiit.ac.in/">KIIT University</a>

 Beside's developing stuff, I enjoy listening music 🎧 ,traveling 🏝️🗻 and binging TV shows 📺 and designing UIs.